gskinnerTeam/flutter-routed-widget-switcher/README.md

 )
 ```

-### Relative links and incd exaheritence
+### Relative links and inheritance
-Nested switchers are supported to any depth, and relative paths can be defined by omitting the '/' character.
+Nested switchers are supported to any depth, and relative paths can be defined by omitting the `/` character.
 ```dart
 return RoutedSwitcher(
   builders: (_) => [